deepanshs/csdmpy/docs/startFromScratch/dimension/generate/labeled.rst

 ----------------

 A LabeledDimension is one where the coordinates along the dimension are string labels.
-You can similarly generate a LabeledDimension.
+You can similarly generate a labeled dimension.

 **Using the** :class:`~csdmpy.Dimension` **class.**